aleshh/1-step-gallery/README.md

 # 1-step-gallery

-Include this file in a directory of images and boom: instant gallery.
+Upload index.php into a directory of images on a web server and boom: instant gallery.

-Uses [Zoomooz.js](http://jaukia.github.io/zoomooz/) to make the images zoomable